 This applies to items beyond the traditional Fine Arts.
-For example, most homeowners that keep a collection of Antiques at home, and certainly all reputable Auction Houses that deal in Antiques, insure their inventory to full Market Value.
-This is standard practice for most business-minded and prudent Collectors and Antiques Dealers as they recognize that Antiques & Collectibles can be converted to cold hard cash very easily, in some cases faster than stocks or bonds.
+For example, most homeowners that keep a collection of antiques at home, and certainly all reputable Auction Houses, purchase insurance on their inventory to full market value.
+This is standard practice for most business-minded and prudent collectors and dealers as they recognize that any of these objets de vertu can be converted to cold hard cash very easily, in some cases at a higher return than stocks or bonds.

-It is therefore important that a Dealer or Collector of Antiques and Collectibles can identify their items with precision.
-Knowledge of the maker and period of an antique, along with its condition and provenance, are the most important criteria used in determining its value.
+It is therefore essential that a dealer or collector has the ability to identify their items with precision.
+Knowledge of the maker and age of an item, along with its condition, are the most important criteria used in determining its value.
 Most items bear a signature or some sort of logo, which tell a significant story of its making.
 It is highly advisable to discover what these marks mean and how to interpret this information.
 For example, identifying a maker's mark on porcelain is vital to its proper authentication and appraisal.
-This is why most professional Antiques Appraisers always ask the owner of an Antique as to how or when they acquired it and of course check for any makers marks or logos that may reveal the manufacturer.
+This is why most professional personal property appraisers always need to know how or when an item was acquired and of course check for any makers' marks or back-stamps that may reveal the manufacturer.
 As expected, the manufacturer's legacy also comes into play to determine, amongst other things, quality.

-Luckily, most Antiques and Collectibles are marked with a logo or brand, known as makers marks or backstamps.
-Some makers used different antique marks during different periods and this helps in determining the year or general era an item was made.
-Even if an antique makers mark was used for a long period of time or throughout the operation of the manufacturer or Studio, the style of the piece often gives us clues as to when it was made.
-Other than style, an antiques appraiser can also check for signs of wear and age, such as crazing, oxidation, shrinkage, method of manufacturing etc to arrive at a usually fairly accurate assessment as to an antique item’s age.
-Of course, the actual history or provenance of an antique, such as who and when owned it before, whether within or outside the family, provide for a general time-scale and a good starting point for more research, but unfortunately and unless reliably documented, such stories are often based on faded or exaggerated childhood memories that can be difficult to verify.
+Some makers used different marks during different periods and this helps in determining the year or general timing an item was made.
+Even if a company marked logo was used for a long period or throughout their operations by a factory or artisan studio, the style of the piece often gives us clues as to when it was made.
+Other than style, an experienced appraiser can also check for signs of wear and tear, such as crazing, oxidation, shrinkage, the method of manufacturing etc, to arrive at a usually fairly accurate assessment as to its age.
+Of course, the specific actual provenance of an item in terms of who and when owned it before, whether within or outside the family, provide for a general time scale and a good starting point for more research, but unfortunately and unless reliably documented, such stories are often based on faded or exaggerated childhood memories that can be difficult to verify.

-Antiques and Collectibles fall into a huge variety of categories or genres, some based solely on the material used to make them and some based on their style or period they were made.
-Material-related antique categories include antique Ceramics (porcelain, pottery, china), antique Silver or Metalwork, antique Furniture, Art (paintings, lithographs, engravings etc), Antiquities (ancient artifacts), Militaria (antique firearms or US Civil War items), Rugs and Linen (antique carpets or collectible Samplers and needlework), Antique Toys or Games and many others.
+Antiques and collectibles come in a huge variety of categories or genres, some based solely on the material used to make them and some according to their style or period they were made.
+Material-related categories include Ceramics (porcelain, pottery, chinaware), Silver or metalwork, antique furniture, Fine Art (paintings, lithographs, engravings etc), Antiquities (ancient artifacts), Militaria (antique firearms or US Civil War items), Rugs and Linen (carpets or older Samplers and needlework), vintage Toys or Games and many others.
 View more examples of related terms here.

-In addition to antique styles whose names are derived from concurrent personalities such as Georgian, Victorian, Queen Anne, Federal American etc, most Antiques and Collectibles can also be classified by the aesthetic movement they represent, as in the case of Art Nouveau, Arts & Crafts, Art Deco, Modernist etc. Furthermore, certain styles can be associated with places where a certain antique style was first introduced or was most prevalent; examples include Limoges porcelain, Dresden figurines, Paris Porcelain, New England antique furniture, Delft pottery and others.
-In some instances, a secondary attribute such as the “finish” (in porcelain that would be the glaze) is of importance as in the case of Majolica or Faience pottery and Blue & White chinaware.
+In addition to period styles whose names are derived from concurrent personalities such as Georgian, Victorian, Queen Anne, Federal American etc, most antiques and collectibles can also be classified by the aesthetic movement they represent, as in the case of Art Nouveau, Arts & Crafts, Art Deco, Modernist etc. Furthermore, certain styles can be associated with places where a certain manner of their design was first introduced or was most prevalent, including examples of Limoges porcelain, Dresden figurines, Paris Porcelain, New England antique furniture, Delft pottery and others.
+In some instances, a secondary attribute such as the “finish” (in porcelain that would be the glaze) is of importance as in the case of Majolica or Faience ceramics and Blue & White chinaware.

 However, many times, the general style or period of an item does not match its estimated “age”.
-This requires careful consideration of all elements as described above, which must be considered in order to tell whether an antique is indeed an “antique” or a recent imported Reproduction or decorative copy of an original older piece.
-For example, many recent importers of items from Asia and elsewhere of items in recognizable and desirable styles, are marked using forged copies of older companies' logos, which sometimes are now extinct or have a tremendous reputation for quality.
-These pieces are great decorative or utilitarian items, but are not “antique”.
+This requires careful consideration of all elements as described above, which must be considered in order to tell whether an item is indeed an “antique” or a generic reproduction or simply a decorative copy of an original masterpiece.
+For example, many recent mass-produced imports from Asia and elsewhere of items in recognizable and desirable styles, are marked using forged copies of older companies' logos, which sometimes are now extinct or have a tremendous reputation for quality.
+These pieces are nice decorative or utilitarian items, but are not “antique”.

-Therefore, in order to identify Antiques or Collectibles and as a first step, it is necessary to recognize the overall Antique Category or “genre” which a specific item reflects or represents.
-This is the first attribute that must be assessed to allow for a more focused approach towards its proper identification and authentication as an antique item, such as makers marks or backstamps found on the piece.
+Therefore, in order to identify antique items or valuable collectibles, it is advisable to begin by recognizing, at least in principle, the overall genre or style that they reflect or represent.
+This is the first attribute that must be assessed to allow for a more focused approach towards proper identification and authentication using any makers marks or symbols on each piece.